Steel Partners (NYSE:SPLP) Shares Up 6.2%

 Steel Partners Holdings L.P.
-(NYSE:SPLP) shares rose 6.2% during mid-day trading on Monday .
-The stock traded as high as $43.54 and last traded at $43.54.
-Approximately 301 shares traded hands during trading, a decline of 99% from the average daily volume of 31,058 shares.
+(NYSE:SPLP)’s stock price shot up 6.2% during trading on Monday .
+The company traded as high as $43.54 and last traded at $43.54.
+301 shares were traded during trading, a decline of 99% from the average session volume of 31,058 shares.
 The stock had previously closed at $41.01.

-Steel Partners (NYSE:SPLP) last issued its earnings results on Friday, November 12th.
-The conglomerate reported $0.92 earnings per share (EPS) for the quarter.
-The company had revenue of $392.11 million for the quarter.
+Steel Partners (NYSE:SPLP) last announced its quarterly earnings results on Friday, November 12th.
+The conglomerate reported $0.92 earnings per share for the quarter.
+The business had revenue of $392.11 million for the quarter.
 Steel Partners had a net margin of 14.73% and a return on equity of 33.75%.

 About Steel Partners (NYSE:SPLP)